HAR (file format)

 The HTTP Archive format, or HAR, is a JSON-formatted archive file format for logging of a web browser's interaction with a site.
 The common extension for these files is .har.
+The format is used, among other tools, by the HTTP Archive project to collect and analyze web performance data.

 Support

 The HAR format is supported by various software, including: